UniversalDependencies/docs/_pcm-overview/specific-syntax.md

 ### Dislocations

-In dislocated phrase, the constituent (it can be an argument or an adjunct) is found outside of the boundaries of the clause it belongs to.
+Dislocated constituents (it can be an argument or an adjunct) are found outside of the boundaries of the clause they belong to.
 This is marked prosodically.
 This type of construction is annoted with the link [dislocated]().

 ~~~ conllu
 # visual-style 11 1 dislocated	color:blue